Letter 9: The Gap Between Knowing and Being

-“We do not think ourselves into new ways of living, we live ourselves into new ways of thinking." — Richard Rohr
+“We do not think ourselves into new ways of living, we live ourselves into new ways of thinking."

 Dear Future Human,

 I can’t imagine what your life is like between you and yourself, and between you and your world.
-But I would like to share a little bit more what it’s been like for me.
+But I would like to share a little bit more about what it’s been like for me.

-We are not open to learning when we think we already know, and we can’t evolve if we can’t learn.
+What bothers me is that as long as we operate so sure of ourselves, we are not open to learning when we think we already know, and we can’t evolve if we can’t learn.

 I’d like to start by distinguishing the two types of knowing:

 We feel and live this knowledge through our bodies.
 It’s intuitive knowledge that reveals itself in how we move, breathe, and respond without thinking.
-Imagine the fluidity with which dancers move—they don’t think about their steps.
+Imagine the fluidity by which dancers move—they don’t think about their steps.
 Or consider a person who is capable of remaining calm and constructive in the midst of a crisis.
 This type of knowledge is built over time through experience, repetition, and awareness.

 In other words: Intellectual knowing is reading about swimming.
 Embodied knowing is being in the water and swimming.

+That’s why the therapist who teaches emotional regulation can still freeze in conflict with their partner.
+Why a person who sounds deeply concerned over climate collapse still chooses convenience over behavior change the next day.
+Why a doctor devoted to their patient’s health may struggle with their own weight.
+These are not failures—they are indicators of where we truly live.
 Our minds may believe that we understand, but our bodies have not yet absorbed the wisdom of the words.
 Until the body experiences the safety of a new insight, it will not release the old pattern.

-I’ve done many of these—not because I’m insincere, but because my body had not yet caught up with what my mind had learned.
-My mind needed to consciously intercept my old patterns of reactivity and practice new responses.
-Over time, with repeated practice, I learned to discern that I am safe and to intuitively embody the wisdom of the abstract knowledge.
+You can know you’re a people pleaser and still say yes when you mean no. I’ve done this many times—not because I was insincere, but because my body hadn’t yet caught up with what my mind understood.
+My mind needed to consciously intercept my old reactivity and practice new responses.
+Over time, with repeated practice, I learned to discern that I am safe and to integrate the wisdom of abstract knowledge.

 True, lasting change happens gradually, in the ordinary of everyday life.
-It’s built slowly, breath by breath, in the invisible realm—when I pause to feel before I speak, when I connect to and speak from what is true for me.
+It’s built slowly, breath by breath, in the invisible realm: when I pause to feel before I speak, when I connect to and speak from what is true for me.

 The challenge is that we live in a world that does not often reward that change.
 Our society rewards certainty and confidence—not weakness or honesty.
 Our deep need to belong—to fit—makes it extremely difficult to be vulnerable—to tell the truth.
-Because beneath the yearning to grow is an even older yearning to belong—to survive.5
+Because beneath the yearning to grow is an even older yearning to belong.5

-Still, the process of discernment, of persistent change, was difficult.
-I often cried alone, breathed deeply through the fear when speaking up, and showed up when every cell in my body wanted to disappear.
-This is the grace-filled work necessary to become someone whole.
+Choosing to discern what I genuinely knew from what I needed to embody was not easy.
+Initially, it cost me socially and economically—I lost friends and jobs.
+I often cried alone, breathed deeply through the fear when speaking up and showed up when every cell in my body wanted to disappear.
+This is the patient work required to become whole.

-And so, dear future human, I don’t have the answers—only the map of the terrain I have been walking, and still walk.
+And so, dear future human, I don’t have the answers—only the map of the terrain I have been walking and still walk.
 A map discovered through experiences shaped by tears, laughter, silence, stumbling, and getting up again and again.
 A map that whispers: You don’t need to know more.
 You need to become more.

-And that becoming happens slowly, with love.
+And that becoming happens slowly, with attentiveness and love.

 None of this makes us failures.
 It makes us human.